Tanu8448/gs-testimonial/trunk/readme.txt

 == Frequently Asked Questions ==

 = How do I add new Testimonial? =
 Testimonial post type will show below POSTS.
-To add new testimonial, go to Testimonial > Add New, then add Testimonal Author name at Title, Full testimonal at Editor, Author Image, Company Name & Designation at respective fileds and Finally Publish.
+To add new testimonial, go to Testimonial > Add New, then add Testimonial Author name at Title, Full testimonial at Editor, Author Image, Company Name & Designation at respective fields and Finally Publish.

 = What will be the Author image dimension? =
 Better to add square size image.
 Default image size set to 86px X 86px.

-= How to use shortcode inside page templates = WordPress has a great function, do_shortcode(), that will allow you to use shortcodes inside your theme files.
+= How to use shortcode inside page templates? = WordPress has a great function, do_shortcode(), that will allow you to use shortcodes inside your theme files.
 For example, to output Testimonials in a Theme file, you would do this: ```<?php echo do_shortcode('[gs_testimonial'); ?>```

 == Screenshots ==
 1. GS Testimonial Slider output on pages/post after adding shortcode [gs_testimonial]
 2. Testimonials > Add New.
 Then add Author Name, Testimonial, Author Image, Company Name, Designation
 3. Testimonials > All Testimonials.
 View all Testimonials at a glance.
+4. Testimonial Settings -> General Settings (Available only at PRO version)
+5. Testimonial Settings -> Style Settings (Available only at PRO version)
+6. Testimonial Settings -> Advance Settings (Available only at PRO version)

 == Changelog ==